 Golf is an enjoyable and sociable way to exercise.
-The gentle walking activity, along with a portable cup of joe for all the caffeine benefits, over a reasonable distance, is great for us.
+The gentle walking activity over a reasonable distance, is great for us.

 Sometimes golf can cause problems too.
 Research shows that 15 to 20% of golfers suffer injury each year.
 Injury is more common in recreational golfers, and more common in older golfers.
 As we age, unfortunately our tissues don’t respond so well to the repetitive stress placed on the body.
 Also ‘wear and tear’ changes in the joints don’t allow us to accommodate so easily.

 The sorts of injuries seen in golfers are mainly overuse-type problems.
 Some are more traumatic, in relation to the large amount of force required to drive the ball forward in the golf swing.

 Injuries from previous events, or other activities may also be highlighted by golf.
 So proper attention to any issue as it arises is ideal.

 Lower back pain

 Research has highlighted lower back problems form 20% of all golf injuries.
 The repetitive golf swing, and hunched stance have the potential to cause problems.